 If you’re hoping to integrate a store into an existing site, of the above platforms, both Shopify and BigCommerce will let you do this, via an embeddable ‘Buy Button’.

 These Buy Buttons work in a similar way to Ecwid, in that you add a snippet of code to your site to feature products or collections on it.
-However, whereas Ecwid allows you to effectively put a complete, fully functioning store on an existing site, the Shopify and BigCommerce options are considerably more basic.
+However, while Ecwid allows you to effectively put a complete, fully functioning store on an existing site, the Shopify and BigCommerce options are considerably more basic.
 Check out our BigCommerce review or our BigCommerce vs Shopify comparison for more details.

 WordPress users may also be interested in looking at WooCommerce to add an online store to their site.
 (You can learn more about this option in our in-depth Shopify versus WooCommerce comparison).